-Definition 5 A strategy profile $\sigma = (\sigma_1, \ldots, \sigma_n)$ is a multiselves Nash equilibrium (MNE) if it is a multiselves agent equilibrium and for every player i there exists a strategy $\sigma'i \sim \sigma_i$, a sequence of completely mixed strategies $\sigma^1_i, \sigma^2_i, \ldots$ for player i that converges to σ'i , and a sequence of positive reals $\varepsilon_1, \varepsilon_2, \ldots$ that converges to 0 such that for every k, for every belief μ consistent with strategy profile $\sigma^k = (\sigma^k_i, \sigma{-i})$, for every information set I assigned to player i with positive probability in σ^k , and for every distribution p over actions available at I, $\mathrm{MSU}i(\sigma^k; I, p, \mu) \leq \mathrm{SU}i(\sigma^k; I, \mu) + \varepsilon_k$.
+Definition 5.
+A strategy profile $\sigma = (\sigma_1, ..., \sigma_n)$ is a multiselves Nash equilibrium (MNE) if it is a multiselves agent equilibrium and for every player i there exists a strategy $\sigma'i \sim \sigma_i$, a sequence of completely mixed strategies $\sigma_i^1, \sigma_i^2, ...$ for player i that converges to σ'i , and a sequence of positive reals $\varepsilon_1, \varepsilon_2, ...$ that converges to 0 such that for every k, for every belief μ consistent with strategy profile $\sigma^k = (\sigma_i^k, \sigma{-i})$, for every information set I assigned to player i with positive probability in σ^k , and for every distribution p over actions available at I, MSU_i(σ^k ; I, p, μ) \leq SU_i(σ^k ; I, μ) + ε_k .

 The definition bears some resemblance with our definition of a sequential equilibrium.
 Observe however an important difference: the sequence of mixed strategies is composed of individual player strategies as opposed to strategy profiles.
 Although this definition of multiselves Nash equilibrium may, at first sight, appear distant from the traditional notion of Nash equilibrium-and significantly more complex-we show below that the two notions of equilibrium agree on games of perfect recall.

-What causes this complexity is the fact that the multiselves approach, which commands players to evaluate and decide on immediate actions at all points at which they operate, is not naturally compatible with the idea of Nash equilibrium, which has a player decide and evaluate her entire plan of action from an ex ante perspective, before even entering the game.
-The two ideas can be made compatible, as we show, yet it remains that the multiselves Nash equilibrium is not as natural as the other three solution concepts.
+At high level, what causes this complexity is the fact that the multiselves approach, which commands players to evaluate and decide on immediate actions at all points at which they operate, is not naturally compatible with the idea of Nash equilibrium, which, on the contrary, has a player decide and evaluate her entire plan of action from an ex ante perspective, before even entering the game.
+As we show, the two ideas can be still be made compatible, yet it remains that our notion of multiselves Nash equilibrium is not as natural as the other three solution concepts.
 It is included here for completeness.
+Although there may exist other ways to define a multiselves Nash equilibrium, for the reason just mentioned, we believe that there is no natural definition.